TheMrMilchmann/gradle-curseforge-publish/README.md

 `CurseForgePublication` publications and `CurseForgeArtifactRepository` repositories.

-Once the plugin has been applied, repositories and publications can be defined
+Once the plugin has been applied, repositories and publications can be defined.

 ### Publications